-Children who’ve spent their first few years of life being entertained by television, exciting toys with batteries, and well-meaning adults lack critical skills for success in school.
+Children who’ve spent their first few years of life being entertained by these digital devices can grow up lacking critical skills for success in school.
 That’s the bottom line.
 Children who have spent years playing in the sandbox, coloring with crayons, chasing butterflies, and stomping around in mud puddles have been given a great gift.
-The skills they develop through these simple yet important activities foster success from preschool through graduate school.
+The skills they develop through these simple yet important activities will foster success from preschool through graduate school.
 That’s the good news.

-Unfortunately, too many loving, intelligent, and well-meaning parents have fallen into the trap of believing that “good parents” keep their children entertained and stimulated each and every moment of the day.
-When they see their children getting “bored,” they quickly intervene with a fun activity or gadget.
-As a result, their youngsters spend way too much time pushing the buttons on exciting electronic toys, staring at the television, and riding in the car from one activity to another.
-Sadly, little or no time is left over for running, playing, and being creative.
+Unfortunately, too many loving, intelligent, and well-meaning parents have fallen into the trap of believing that “good parents” must keep their children entertained and stimulated each and every moment of the day.
+When they see their children getting “bored,” they quickly intervene with a digital device or an exciting, fun activity.
+As a result, their youngsters spend way too much time pushing the buttons on exciting electronic gadgets, staring at television, and riding in the car from one activity to another.
+Sadly, little or no time is left over for just running, playing, and being creative.

 - Step 1: Plan for providing dull periods in your home.